 Finally, you’ll need to make sure that your coop is winterized.
 You still want some airflow but if there is just too much now would be a good time to add some plastic or even old feed bags to those spaces to help block the wind.

-7. Trim The Berry Patch
+7. Trim the Berry Patch

 Now is the time of year to trim back your berry patch.
-And then you’ll want to cover your plants with straw or mulch for protection over the winter.
+And then you’ll have to cover your plants with straw or mulch for protection over the winter.
 And this will also help the soil around your berries which will hopefully equate to better growth and production in future years.

-8. Set-up And/ Or Repair Any Fences
+8. Set-up And/Or Repair Any Fences

 If you have an area that needs a new fence, now is the time to do it.
 If you have a fence that needs mending, now is the time to do it.

 So basically, you don’t want to wait until there is snow on the ground and your animals figure out that their fence is no good.
 Then you’ll not only have to chase down your livestock in the snow but also build or repair a fence.
-So just go ahead and get it over with now.
+Just go ahead and get it over with now.